 Obviously, you should have your PMC explain the costs of fumigation, in detail.
-Fumigation prices depend on the type pests (or pests) and the square footage of the site involved.
-For instance, eliminating termites is far costlier (and labor intensive) than eradicating bed bugs, so should expect a PMC to adjust its prices accordingly.
+Fumigation prices depend on the type of pest (or pests) and the square footage of the site involved.
+For instance, eliminating termites is far costlier (and labor-intensive) than eradicating bed bugs, so should expect a PMC to adjust its prices accordingly.

 Generally speaking, costs can be anywhere from $1 to $3 per square foot.
 So, a room that is roughly the size of the average studio apartment (500 square feet) may cost between $500 and $1,500.
 Larger rooms, say between 1,000-1,200-square feet apartment, might cost $1,000 to $3,000 to fumigate.
 If you have suites ̶ anywhere from 2,000 to 5,000 square feet, you could be looking at costs between $2,000 and $5,000.